hospitaljobsin/hospitaljobsin/README.md

 # TODO- recruiter portal

 - members- search feature
-    - table instead of list, like github
-    - invite members by email feature (admin only)
-    - actions available to admin only (kick, promote member to admin)

 - add applications feature
     - custom application form that can be created for each job
 - list applications